Consultant decision that a patient is ready for extubation.

 Calling the anaesthetist on bleep 6000 (or the adult ITU registrar with the event of them being busy) is for emergencies only.

-A failed planned extubation should not be an emergency.
+A planned extubation which fails should not feel like an emergency situation.

 Post extubation stridor